Best Nurse Practitioner Programs in California – 2021

-The cost of a NP program may be impacted by what degree you hold before enrollment, what type of school you choose to attend, whether you have any financial assistance, and if you enroll in an on-campus or online NP program in California.
-Typically, the tuition cost to become a NP in CA ranges anywhere from $28,000 to $220,000.
+The cost of a NP program may be impacted by what degree you hold before enrollment, what type of school you choose to attend, whether you have any financial assistance, and if you enroll in an on-campus or online nurse practitioner program in California.
+Typically, the tuition cost to become a nurse practitioner in California ranges anywhere from $28,000 to $220,000.
 While the financial investment to become a nurse practitioner may seem steep, the long-term benefit of earning this type of degree will pay off.

 | Program Type|| Tuition Cost|

 | BSN to DNP|| $43,010 - $220,200|

 | Post-Master's Certificate|| $15,770 - $72,480|

 Typical Admission Requirements for Nurse Practitioner Schools in California